Space-ground Fluid AI for 6G Edge Intelligence: Introduction

-Embracing these two trends, this article advocates the integration of edge-AI and SGIN technologies to facilitate the extension of AI services from ground to space.
-Given that modern satellites are equipped with substantial computing resources (e.g., the equivalence of 60+ Linux computers per Starlink satellite~\cite{Space-Linux}), connecting tens of thousands of these orbiting satellites to the terrestrial servers will create an expansive 3D fluid computing platform available anywhere and anytime.
+Embracing the aforementioned two trends of 6G, this article advocates the integration of edge AI and SGIN technologies to facilitate the extension of AI services from ground to space.
+Connecting tens of thousands of these computing-enabled orbiting satellites to terrestrial servers will create an expansive three-dimensional (3D) fluid computing platform available anywhere and anytime.
 This paradigm not only bridges the digital divide by delivering AI services to every corner of the earth but also supports mission-critical intelligent applications, such as AI-empowered search and rescue, in remote and disaster-stricken areas.
-However, compared with terrestrial edge AI, the integration of SGIN and edge AI is still at its early stages.
-The rapidly changing satellite network topologies and limited communication rates of space-ground links present significant challenges, as elaborated below. \begin{itemize} \item \textbf{How to Ensure Service Continuity Under High Mobility of Satellites:} The first critical challenge is how to manage task migration effectively to ensure service continuity in the presence of satellite high-speed movement.
-On the contrary, ground base stations have fixed locations.
-As such, inter-node handovers are frequent for networks comprising low-earth-orbit (LEO) satellites, occurring every few minutes to cause significant difficulty in ensuring service continuity~\cite{9422812}.
+However, the rapidly changing satellite network topologies and limited communication rates of space–ground links present significant challenges: \begin{itemize} \item \textbf{Ensuring service continuity under high satellite mobility:} The first critical challenge is how to manage task migration effectively to ensure service continuity in the context of the high-speed movement of satellites, which fundamentally differ from terrestrial edge servers with fixed locations.
+As such, inter-node handovers are frequent for networks that include low-Earth-orbit (LEO) satellites, occurring every few minutes and leading to significant difficulty in ensuring service continuity~\cite{9422812}.

-\item \textbf{How to Overcome the Communication Bottleneck in Feeder Links:} Given the severe signal attenuation and excessively long propagation delay between space and ground (the average round trip time is 50 ms when connecting LEO satellites~\cite{RTT}), it is highly challenging to support low-latency and data-intensive edge AI services.
+\item \textbf{Overcoming the communication bottleneck in feeder links:} Given the severe signal attenuation and excessively long propagation delay between space and ground (the average round-trip time is 50 ms when connecting LEO satellites~\cite{RTT}), it is extremely challenging to support low-latency and data-intensive edge AI services.

 \end{itemize}